The CMC reserves the right to amend its rules until January 25, 2018.

 - The Competition is open to Canadian citizens and permanent residents.
 Permanent residents must provide valid proof upon registration (scan or clear picture of certificate and/or card).

 - Exceptionally, one member of a Chamber Music ensemble or Piano 4 hands/Piano-duo may be a foreign student.
 Foreign students must provide valid proof upon registration (scan or clear picture of study permit).

-- Candidates must compete in the region where they reside or study.
+- Candidates must compete in the region where they reside, which mean the main residence or where they reside for the duration of their studies.
 If there is no CMC chapter in your region, contact the National Office before registering.
-Proof of address may be required by the CMC.
+A valid proof of address of residence may be required by the CMC.

 - Candidates cannot compete in two categories with the same instrument.
 However, a candidate may register simultaneously in solo, Chamber Music ensemble and Piano 4 hands/Piano-duo.
 Candidates may also register in more than one ensemble, if the instruments are different.